Call for Submissions

 Submissions to QEC26 are done through EasyChair.

-This year, QEC is trialing two submission tracks for talks: Published Work and Rapid Communication.
+This year, QEC is trialing three submission tracks: Published Work, Rapid Communication, and Poster Only.

 The Published Work track requires submission of:

 The Rapid Communication track is intended primarily to inform the field of more recent progress, including experimental demonstrations and novel theoretical constructions.
-This track has a limited number of slots and will be assessed on whether the field would benefit from the work being presented on a faster timeline, and on whether it can be easily assessed for correctness by the Program Committee in lieu of more standard peer review.
+This track has a limited number of slots and will be assessed on whether the field would benefit from the work being presented on a faster timeline, and on whether it can be easily understood and assessed for correctness by the Program Committee.
+Rapid Communication track submissions may be optionally accompanied by a draft or completed technical manuscript.

 The Rapid Communication track requires the submission of:

-- A 1/2-page statement provide a clear rationale for why the work is appropriate for rapid communication to the field, including how the field would benifit from presentation prior to standard publication and peer review.
+• A 1/2-page statement provide a clear rationale for why the work is appropriate for rapid communication to the field, including how the field would benefit from presentation prior to standard publication and peer review.

 Choosing a track